 The Coeur d'Alene Snowmobile Club is an active over the snow user group that seeks adventure in the winter time.
 We are typically riding every weekend predominately in north Idaho, but we do plan and implement out of town rides also.
 We are often asked how hard our rides are.
 We plan off-trail rides and groomed trail rides.
 We are committed to safety and we always account and help everyone that joins in the group.
 Plan for a full day and adventure on all of our rides!
 Members are encouraged on all of our rides, and we welcome folks who are considering joining, however, we must require a signed liability waiver if you are interested in participating in a club ride as a non-member.

 The following rides are planned for the winter season:

-January 27st Join us for the second annual "Over the Snow Ride" to Skitwish in the Coeur d'Alene's!
-Lots of fun had by all, please read our flyer and come join us!
+February 2nd Join us for the third annual "Over the Snow Ride" to Skitwish in the Coeur d'Alene's!
+Lots of fun had by all, please see our flyer below!

 Want to lead a ride?
 Contact Donna Adickes

 December 19, 2016 Check out this video of Dan carving lines in the Coeur d'Alene's on a Monday ride out of the Bunco.
 There was about 10 of us and we rode 75 miles.
 Three foot of powder out near Johnson Saddle!
 We even made it to Mosquito Ridge SnowTel site.
 Pretty cool!